Wellington Koo: Political career

 He was twice Acting Premier, in 1924 and again in 1926 during a period of chaos in Beijing under Zhang Zuolin in 1926–7.
 Koo was Acting Premier from 1 October 1926 and acted concurrently as Interim President.
 (On March 12, 1925, Sun Yat-sen died in Wellington Koo's home in Beijing, where he had been taken when it was discovered he had incurable liver cancer.)
 As Foreign Minister, he often clashed with Sir Miles Lampson, the British minister-plenipotentiary in Beijing over his demands that China have the right to control its own tariffs and the end of British extraterritoriality, demands that Lampson vehemently rejected.
 Lampson had essentially Victorian views of China and his relations with Koo were stormy.
 Lampson reported to London that after one meeting that he had "harangued Koo till I had exhausted my vocabulary".

 He served as Premier from January until June 1927, when he resigned after Zhang organized a military government.
-After the Northern Expedition toppled the government in Beijing in 1928, he was briefly wanted for arrest by the new Nationalist government in Nanking, but through Chang Hsueh-liang's mediation he was reconciled with the new government and returned to the diplomatic service.
+After the Northern Expedition toppled the government in Beijing in 1928, he was briefly wanted for arrest by the new Nationalist government in Nanjing, but through Zhang Xueliang's mediation he was reconciled with the new government and returned to the diplomatic service.
 He represented China at the League of Nations to protest the Japanese invasion of Manchuria.

-Much to Koo's fury, the British Foreign Secretary Sir John Simon, was able to insist the League not take action against Japan, and instead appoint a commission to examine whatever Japan had committed aggression or not.
+Much to Koo's fury, the British Foreign Secretary Sir John Simon, was able to insist the League not take action against Japan, and instead appoint a commission to examine whether Japan had committed aggression or not.
 Koo was assigned to the League's Lytton Commission-so called after its chairman, Lord Lytton-that was sent in December 1931 to go to Manchuria to investigate if Japan was an aggressor or not.